-Ms. Farrell is a member of the firm's Government & Regulatory Law Section, where she specializes in a wide range of litigation and transactional matters relating to both municipal governments and school districts.
+Ms. Farrell is partner in the firm's Government & Regulatory Law Section, where she specializes in a wide range of litigation and transactional matters relating to municipal governments and special districts.

 Areas of Expertise